sudar/bulk-delete/README.md

 ## Description ##

-**NOTE: v5.0 and the above of this plugin is NOT compatible with any addons whose version is less than v0.5.
-If you are using an addon for this plugin, then make sure you that you have at least v0.5 or above of the addon before upgrading to v5.0 of this plugin.
-If you have any questions regarding this, then post them in the [BulkWP support forums][1]**

 Bulk Delete is a WordPress Plugin that allows you to delete posts, pages and users in bulk based on different conditions and filters.

 The following conditions and filters are supported.